-Karen Knight's artistic journey began nearly forty years ago, during childhood summer holidays on the shores of Washademoak Lake, in New Brunswick, Canada.
+Karen Knight's artistic journey began over fifty years ago, during childhood summer holidays on the shores of Washademoak Lake, in New Brunswick, Canada.
 Using clay dug from a nearby pond, Karen fashioned works of art in her ‘studio in the great outdoors,' then baked them in the family campfire – to the sounds of laughter and music, and the smell of roasting marshmallows.
 This passion for creation continued throughout her childhood and youth, yet Karen initially chose not to pursue a career in fine art.
-Her journey through the 1980s and ‘90s instead saw her complete a BA in Sociology, marry John, her husband of now twenty-three years, travel through Asia and Europe, pursue an assortment of professional opportunities, and birth and nurture two sons, Benjamin and Jonathan.
+Her journey through the 1980s and ‘90s instead saw her complete a BA in Sociology, marry John, her husband of over thirty-five plus years, travel through Asia and Europe, pursue an assortment of professional opportunities, and birth and nurture two sons, Benjamin and Jonathan.

 Somewhere along the way, Karen's passion for creation began to burn hot again!
 She enrolled in a community pottery class - and found her soul.
 This soon led to a decision to study sculpture and design at the Dundas Valley School of Art, using clay as her primary artistic medium.
 During her years at DVSA, Karen was encouraged and influenced by a circle of gifted female Artist Potters, who shared with her their passion for clay.
 Karen then went on to transform a struggling pottery program in Guelph, Ontario, into a dynamic creative force - while also continuing to pursue her own work in fine art and craft.
 She has since returned to her New Brunswick roots, where she has established Soul Impression, an Artist Potter business dedicated to creating one-of-a-kind works of art.